microsoft/GPS-Well-Architected-Partner-Training/docs/2.b Well-Architected Process Guide/index.md

 * It works best for cloud native workloads. (using mostly PaaS components like App Service or SQL DB)
 * It is a cross-pillar offering and helps identify any major risks or concerns that should be addressed before "going live".

-If you decide to deliver a Go-Live assessment, continue with the [Go-Live assessment guide](./Go-Live.md).
+If you decide to deliver a Go-Live assessment, continue with the [Go-Live assessment guide][go-live].
 Otherwise continue to the next step.
 > 🆘 If you are still unsure, continue with the Core Well-Architected assessment in this article.